British Columbia Travel Guide

-- A road trip through the Rockies is one of Canada’s most scenic driving route.
+- A road trip through the Rockies is one of Canada’s most scenic driving routes.
 Don’t miss the world-famous Icefields Parkway located between Banff and Jasper.

 - Hikers, campers, and anglers are drawn to BC’s great parks and reserves, including Glacier National Park and the Pacific Rim National Park.

-- Make sure to take part in same wild west actions and visit a small town rodeo.
+- Make sure to take part in the same wild west actions and visit a small-town rodeo.
 No visit to Canada is complete without it!
 You will find rodeo events all over British Columbia starting in spring.

 - Plan in a few days at a Wilderness Ranch for a trip highlight you will never forget.